SomaTomita/SE/0. Introduction/Introduction/SDLC.md

 - Bug fixes
 - Security updates
 - New features added
+- System performance metrics
+- Uptime reports
+- Change logs

 These reports help teams keep track of how the software changes over time.

+### Security Artifacts

+Security is a crucial aspect throughout the SDLC.
+Key security deliverables include:

+- Threat models and risk assessments
+- Security requirements documentation
+- Static and dynamic analysis reports
+- Penetration testing results
+- Security patch logs
+- Compliance documentation

+## SDLC Process Models

+Different projects may follow different SDLC methodologies based on their needs:

+### Waterfall

+- Linear, sequential approach
+- Best for projects with stable, well-understood requirements
+- Each phase must complete before the next begins

+### Agile

+- Iterative and incremental development
+- Flexible response to changing requirements
+- Regular delivery of working software

+### Hybrid

+- Combines elements of Waterfall and Agile
+- Used when different parts of the project need different approaches
+- Balances structure with flexibility

+### Iterative

+- Repeated cycles of development
+- Each iteration improves the software
+- Good for projects with unclear requirements

+### Spiral

+- Risk-driven approach
+- Emphasis on risk analysis and mitigation
+- Suitable for large, complex projects

+### V-Model

+- Emphasis on verification and validation
+- Each development stage has a corresponding testing phase
+- Common in regulated industries

+### Prototype

+- Build working models before final development
+- Useful for clarifying requirements
+- Helps validate concepts early

 ## Summary

 The SDLC deliverables provide a clear path for software development.
 They help teams communicate better and stay organized.
-By creating good requirement documents, design documents, source code, test reports, deployment plans, and maintenance reports, teams can build better software that meets user needs.
+By creating comprehensive documentation across all phases - from planning through maintenance - and choosing the right process model, teams can build better software that meets user needs while managing risks effectively.

 # Quiz Answers